 What Is A Payment Bond?

-A payment bond ensures that a contractors material suppliers and subs are paid according to contract and is very commonly used on public projects where mechanics liens are not allowed.
-A payment bond is a type of contract bond that is often packaged with a performance bond by many sureties.
+A payment bond is a type of surety bond that guarantees a contractor’s material suppliers and subs are paid according to contract.
+It is very commonly used on public projects where mechanics liens are not allowed.
+A payment bond is also a type of contract bond that is often packaged with a performance bond by many sureties.
 The need for a performance bond and payment bond often arises out of a contractor successfully winning a public job opportunity and posting a bid bond in the process.

 Payment and performance bonds are similar, but they are not the same thing.
 The confusion between them often arises from the fact that they are generally purchased together and can both be required after winning a bid.
 Payment bonds ensure that contractors pay their material suppliers and subcontractors according to their contracts.
 Performance bonds provide a financial guarantee to project owners that their contractor will perform according to contract terms.
-Both types of bonds are generally required on public projects.
+Both payment and performance bonds are generally required on public projects.

 How Much Does A Payment Bond Cost?